snickerphudle/FutureMakers2021/README.md

 ### Day 24: July 29, 2021
 Today I created an image classification model that can tell whether you are happy, sad, angry, fearful, or surprised.

-### Day 25: July 20, 2021
+### Weeks 5 & 6: July 31, 2021 - August 13, 2021
-Today I watched the Summer 2020 Createathon Final Presentation videos to get a better understanding of the product we will eventually create at the end of the program.
-Some ideas I have for the final project include food waste, forest fire prevention, and a smart water bottle.
+During the final weeks of the program, my team and I applied the concepts we learned to create an intelligent food systems manager, [Automatic Inventory](https://github.com/snickerphudle/AutomaticInventory).